Dreaming of hitting the open road in an RV or mobile home this summer?

-That said, the exact type of loan that lenders provide will depend on whether the mobile home is new or used, and whether the land that the mobile home is located on is owned or leased land.
+That said, the exact type of loan that lenders provide will depend on whether the mobile home is new or used.
+As well as whether the land that the mobile home is located on is owned or leased land.

-The loan options you may be eligible for depends on a few factors, including whether the land that the mobile home is owned or leased, as mentioned, and whether the property will serve as collateral for the loan.
+The loan options you may be eligible for depend on a few factors.
+Whether the land that the mobile home is owned or leased and whether the property will serve as collateral for the loan.

 Below are the loan options you can choose from to help finance your purchase.
-Some of them may be more suitable to you than others, so be sure to understand them clearly before making your final choice.
+Some of them may be more suitable for you than others.
+Be sure to understand them clearly before making your final choice.

-In-house financing can be advantageous because many dealers are open to negotiation, especially if you have a strong income, a high credit score, and a solid down payment.
-This can help you obtain a lower price, an affordable interest rate, and save you the trouble of qualifying for a normal loan.
+In-house financing can be advantageous because many dealers are open to negotiation.
+Especially if you have a strong income, a high credit score, and a solid down payment.
+This can help you obtain a lower price, affordable interest rate, and save you the trouble of qualifying for a normal loan.
 You may even be able to score a better deal by showing up with a pre-approval offer from another lender.

 If you’d prefer to avoid in-house financing, you can also apply for an auto loan through a conventional lender, then use it to finance almost any new or used RV.
 Here, the vehicle’s title may again be used as collateral until your repayment plan is complete.